Designing the Airports of the Future

 Taylor, whose studio was designed to overlap with Newark Mayor Ras Baraka’s focus on equitable growth, says Newark is better-positioned than any other U.S. airport to reset its orientation to the city, allowing neighborhood access to high-quality jobs, and even pedestrian access to its terminals.
 And student teams rose to the occasion, she says.

-“This was the moment when I really understood that our students at the Weitzman School of Design have the skills to take on really transformative transportation projects like an airport, and they really lived up to the opportunity,” Taylor says.
+“This was the moment when I really understood that our students at the Weitzman School have the skills to take on really transformative transportation projects like an airport, and they really lived up to the opportunity,” Taylor says.
 “I’m very excited with what they were able to do.”